2FA for Students: The Student’s Guide to Two-Factor Authentication (2FA)

 While hackers will continue to try to access your accounts and steal your credentials, Duo decreases the risk of compromised credentials at universities by up to 96%.

-Next time you have to approve a Duo Push to access your financial aid, you won’t be thinking about the inconvenience of one more tap, but instead of the security Duo provides.
+Next time you have to approve a Duo Push to access your financial aid, rather than thinking about the inconvenience of one more tap, think of the security Duo provides you personally.